-In the below example, it will show contains of /etc/passwd file.
+The below example will show the contents of /etc/passwd file.

 # cat /etc/passwd root:x:0:0:root:/root:/bin/bash bin:x:1:1:bin:/bin:/sbin/nologin narad:x:500:500::/home/narad:/bin/bash

-2. View Contains of Multiple Files in terminal
+2. View Contents of Multiple Files in terminal

-In below example, it will display contains of test and test1 file in terminal.
+In below example, it will display the contents of the test and test1 file in the terminal.

 # cat test test1 Hello everybody Hi world,